 STOP SNORING!

-An effective procedure to treat snoring is available in Southland and Otago.
+An effective procedure to treat snoring is available in Southland

-There are no mouth devices, tapes, sprays or pillows.
-Just a simple treatment which uses radiofrequency waves to shorten and stiffen the soft palate.
 The treatment only takes around 20 minutes and is done under local anaesthetic so people can go straight back to work (or play).

-The procedure is performed by a trained, registered doctor and causes minimal discomfort.
+The procedure is performed by a trained, registered doctor and causes minimal discomfort

 To book or enquire, contact:

-Te Anau: Fiordland Medical Practice - ph (03) 249 7007 - appointments available most days from 03/09/08
+Te Anau: Fiordland Medical Practice - phone (03) 249 7007 - appointments available most days

 If you are confident you would like the procedure done, you can book to have the assessment and procedure performed on the same visit

-Common Questions About the Snore-op
+Common Questions About the Snore-Op

 1. What is done?